St David's Church, Carmarthen

-Eglwys Dewi Sant or St David's Church, was an Anglican parish church in the town of Carmarthen, Carmarthenshire, Wales.
+St David's Church, or Eglwys Dewi Sant in Welsh, was an Anglican parish church in the town of Carmarthen, Carmarthenshire, Wales.
 Built in the 1830s and briefly considered as a possible replacement cathedral for the dioceses of St David's, the church eventually became the home of Carmarthen's main Welsh-speaking Anglican congregation.
-The church closed in the early twenty-first century after the building became unsafe.
+The church closed in 2003 after the building became unsafe.

 Early history

 St David's was established as a result of an increase in the population of the town in the early nineteenth century, and at a time when adherents of the Church of England believed that worshipers were obliged to attend nonconformist chapels due to the lack of space at St Peter's, the only Anglican church in the town.
 Originally, the church was intended to be located on Lammas Street and to be known as St Paul's, on the site later occupied by Christ Church.
 A foundation stone was laid at this location on 27 November 1824.
 However, the owner of the land was not invited to the ceremony and subsequently withdrew his intended donation of land.

 By the mid 1830s a new site for the church was obtained on Picton Terrace, Carmarthen.
 A foundation stone was laid at the site in May 1835.
 The weather on that morning was said to be unusually fine and John Jenkinson, the bishop of St David's was accompanied by Dr Llewellin, Principal of St David's College, Lampeter, his deputy Alfred Ollivant, later bishop of Llandaff, and numerous other clergy.
 By the time the ceremony had taken place a thunderstorm ensued and "the usual ceremonies were obliged to be hurried over in the midst of the peltings of the pitiless storm".

 The church was built between 1835 and 1837 by Thomas Rowlands of Haverfordwest, following the designs drawn up by Edward Haycock.
 The first services were held on 19 January 1837.
 The church was formally consecrated by Bishop Connop Thirlwall on 3 February 1841.
 Prior to the service, the Mayor of Carmarthen, members of the corporation together with followers of local friendly societies formed a procession through the town to the new church.
 In the evening, John Griffiths, vicar of Llangeler, preached a sermon in Welsh.

 After the church was opened, a long-running debate occurred in the town in relation to the language of services at St David's.
 These were held in both Welsh and English, despite the fact that the main reason for building a new church was to enable more services to be held in the Welsh language, and as a result to attract residents who would otherwise be attend nonconformist chapels.
 This matter was not resolved for nearly thirty years.
 Eventually, another parish church, Christ Church, Carmarthen, was built in 1867 to cater for the English members of the congregation of this expanding parish so that St David's could concentrate on providing Welsh services for Welsh-speaking parishioners.